sp-tarkov/installer/README.md

 - Deletes both Patcher and AKI zips at the end.

 ### Plans:
-- Maybe download right version for EFT patcher and server
+- Maybe download right version for EFT patcher and server,
-- Locales, Language selection
+- Locales, Language selection.

 ----